memreflect/es-shell/README.md

 [![CircleCI](https://circleci.com/gh/wryun/es-shell.svg?style=svg)](https://circleci.com/gh/wryun/es-shell)

+**This is a development branch with modifications that may need testing and should be considered unstable.**

 Es is an extensible shell.
 The language was derived from the Plan 9 shell, rc, and was influenced by functional programming languages, such as Scheme, and the Tcl embeddable programming language.
 This